 - the impact of the regulation on operating costs and the need to deliver the best value for taxpayers.

-Mandated Community Safety and Well-Being Plans are now in place, and the periodic review of the plans in regulation will allow for updates as community needs change.
+Mandated Community Safety and Well-Being Plans are now in place, and requirements to review plans periodically will allow for updates as community needs change.
 In terms of OPP Detachment Boards, it is important that every municipal government has a voice on new boards for consolidation to succeed.

 Municipal governments are on the front lines of providing many resources and services that keep people safe and healthy.
-With recent protests and increased societal attention, AMO is providing input into the regulations that reflect:
+With increased societal attention, AMO is providing input into the regulations that reflect: